cactuslab/capacitor-native-navigation/packages/plugin/README.md

 get(options?: GetOptions | undefined) => any
 ```

-Get the spec of a component
+Get the spec and context of a component

 | Param         | Type                                              |
 | ------------- | ------------------------------------------------- |